create3000/x_ite/docs/What's-New.md

 ## X\_ITE v4.2.6 Released

-*Leipzig, 14th Oktober 2018:* With this version, X\_ITE includes a new polygon tessellator, ie. X\_ITE can better render concave polygons witch also affects polygon font support, which is now even better.
+*Leipzig, 14th October 2018:* With this version, X\_ITE includes a new polygon tessellator, ie. X\_ITE can better render concave polygons witch also affects polygon font support, which is now even better.

 {% capture notice-text %}
 #### New Features